 Thankfully it paid off.

 Back at our hostel, we got on the WiFi and found a flight the next morning from Harbin to Irkutsk.
 I had been very worried that the cost was going to be astronomical but it wasn’t horrific, just mildly painful.
-We said goodbye to luxuries further along the trip and booked it.
+We said goodbye to luxuries further along the trip and booked it with IrAero

 We were actually planning to disembark the train in Ulan-Ude, one stop before Irkutsk so we would miss that one out.
-However, I realised that if we went from the airport to the station, we could get a night train back East to Ulan Ude, arriving a few hours before our original itinerary.
+However, I realised that if we went from the airport to the station, we could get a night train back east to Ulan-Ude, arriving a few hours before our original itinerary.
 It was only another £15 each.
-So that’s what we did.
+So that’s what we did, and we wrote about it; Ulan-Ude to Irkutsk by train along Lake Baikal

 This has been a little painful to write.
 Nobody likes to admit that they have been an idiot, especially when they have reputation to uphold.
 However, as my buddy Kendra said “Your experiences become our entertainment and lessons”.
 So here it is: